JAC Refine S2: Powertrain

-JAC iEV7S
+JAC iEV7S (2017-2023)

 The JAC iEV7S is essentially the electric version of the Refine S2.
 It is powered by an electric motor producing 116 hp and 270 Nm of torque.
 The iEV7S comes with a 39 kWh battery, and the range of the iEV7S is 280 kilometers.
 A version with a larger, 49.5-kWh battery is also available.
 The same platform later spawned the SOL E20X from SOL, the EV joint venture between Volkswagen and JAC, with only a minor restyling for the front and rear DRGs in an attempt to recreate SEAT's styling on the iEV7S.

 The price was 119,500 yuan after subsidies; however, it was later lowered, and as of September 2021 the "official guide price" of the base version is 93,500 yuan.

 The vehicle is available in at least three European markets: in the Netherlands, in Italy, where it is rebadged as the EVO 3 Electric (stylized as EVO3 Electric); and in Switzerland, where it is available as the JAC e-S2.

 EVO3

 A rebadged version of the Refine S2 manufactured by DR Automobiles is sold in Italy, France, Bulgaria and Spain.

 Aesthetically it presents a sportier design and does not equip roof bars.

 Also, an LPG version is sold for an additional €1,000.

 Likewise, EVO also markets the EVO3 Electric in these countries.

 It offers a JAC origin petrol engine of 1.5 cylinder capacity with 113 hp of power is offered, the LPG version subtracts 6 hp from the engine.

 The electric version is equipped with a 85 kW permanent magnet synchronous motor.

-In Spain the price of the EVO3 is €15,900 and the EVO3 Electric version starts from €34,160 without state aid.
+In 2022, in Spain the price of the EVO3 was €15,900 and the EVO3 Electric version started from €34,160 without state aid.

+A year later, the electric one was discontinued and the ICE versions are sold in €17,900.